Nevada Prison Treasure

 Nevada State Prison

-When the posse caught up with the bandits a shootout ensued leaving three of them dead on the ground.
-The last remaining bandit named Manuel Gonzales was quickly arrested but the gold was missing.
-Gonzales underwent intense questioning by the Wells Fargo agents and local law enforcement but he steadfastly refused to divulge the location of the missing loot.
+When the posse caught up with the bandits, a shootout ensued, leaving three dead on the ground.
+The last remaining bandit, Manuel Gonzales, was quickly arrested, but the gold was missing.
+Gonzales underwent intense questioning by the Wells Fargo agents and local law enforcement, but he steadfastly refused to divulge the location of the missing loot.

-Gonzales was sentenced to 20 years at the Nevada Territorial Prison where he often talked of the treasure stating to fellow prisoners that he could see the burial site from his prison cell window.
-After just eight years, Gonzales was released on good behavior but died shortly thereafter, without having retrieved his cache.
+Gonzales was sentenced to 20 years at the Nevada Territorial Prison, where he often talked of the treasure stating to fellow prisoners that he could see the burial site from his prison cell window.
+After eight years, Gonzales was released on good behavior but died shortly after that without retrieving his cache.

 Also See: